Akrog/ansible-role-storage/docs/usage.rst

 to pass it.
 There are only 2 required attributes that must be passed on a create task: `resource` and `size`.

-The task provides the following keys in the returned value at the rool level:
+The task provides the following keys in the returned value at the root level:

 =========  ====================================================================
 Key        Contents